isomerpages/govtech-gobusiness-main/news-and-updates/updates/_posts/2023-02-17-post-epjs-now-on-gobusiness.md

 image: /images/news/EPJS-Launch.jpg
 ---

-## New GoBusiness feature: e-Adviser for Skills Training

 ![Graphic showing the logos for GoBusiness Singapore and Enterprise Portal for Jobs and Skills](/images/news/EPJS-Launch.jpg)

 Starting from 18 February 2023, the Enterprise Portal for Jobs and Skills (EPJS) will be moving to GoBusiness.